inumerics/parser/readme.md

 matching a range of characters by using brackets and a dash between the first and last characters in the range.
 To enable more complex patterns, the vertical bar, |, defines an expression that matches either one of patterns on the two sides of the bar.
-This operator is seen in the previous definition of the hexadecimal number, which is comprised of a digit or the letters A through F.
+This operator is seen in the definition of a hexadecimal number, which is comprised of digits or the letters A through F.

 ```
     'hex'<Value>  0x([A-Z]|[0-9])+   &scan_hex;